lucienbaumgartner/cog_sci/README.md

 **Since both ANOVA assumptions are violated, we will use non-parametric alternatives.**

 ## Hypothesis testing
+**Disclaimer: We also used a subsample without outliers, but the results did not significantly change.**

 As an alternative to our 1x4 global ANOVA, we use a Kruskal-Wallis rank sum test.

 `Kruskal-Wallis chi-squared = 112.69, df = 3, p-value < 2.2e-16`